 No, we are not fine.
 Malachi’s point was not merely about the offense of offering defective animals.
 It was about our tendency to give God the leftovers of our lives while we withhold the best part for ourselves.
 The following are the usual leftovers we give him:

-Some people may squirm at the idea of loving God with our emotions.
-Let them squirm.
+Some people may cringe at the idea of loving God with our emotions.
+Let them cringe.
 Luke 10:27 tells us we should love the Lord our God with all our hearts.
 Responding to God on the emotional level is biblical and necessary.
 Many people today are too emotionally invested in everything except in God.
 They are passionate about politics, global warming, human rights, and their freedom to love whoever they want.
 But they barely have a drop of emotion for the things of God.
 Their worship is bland and devoid of passion.

 I often see this in church: Christians who are very enthusiastic about events, outings, and other church activities.
 They have all the energy to do everything except to nourish their spiritual lives.
 They excel at doing external Christianity while they barely put in the effort of maturing themselves in Christ.
 At the end of the day, they slump in bed unable to utter a prayer and read their Bibles because they spent all their energy on secondary things.